 5. If he has almost constant diarrhea.
 It’s the bowel’s way of going on strike.
 Sometimes this can show up as small squirts – like baby-sized racing stripes in the diaper throughout the day.
 (On the other hand, sometimes babies already on hypoallergenic formulas can look like they have diarrhea – always check with your doctor on this one.)

 6. If she is plagued by eczema.
 (My nemesis.)
-Eczema (or tiny red raised dots everywhere) can be caused by many things, not just a milk allergy issue – but it’s worth listing.
+Eczema (or tiny red raised dots from Hades) can be caused by many things, not just a milk allergy issue – but it’s worth listing.
 Most babies see marked skin improvements after 2-4 weeks of being on the hypoallergenic.

 7. If he constantly sounds like he’s congested.
 This is also a sign of reflux, so if your baby seems to have a chronic stuffy nose and wheezing, talk to your doctor about reflux and/or a milk allergy.
 (Wheezing in particular is something that should trigger a doc-call.)